iAgro User Manual

 Profile, Help and Info Panels

 The Profile section allows the user’s account information to be displayed, including the organizations they control and the total number of fields and surveys performed.
-You can select the language, change the organization if 2 or more have been created, or log out.
+You can select the language, change the organization if 2 or more have been created, invite other users to your organization, or log out or delete the account.

-In the Help section you can view the tutorial, user manual and FAQs or contact us directly by email.
+In the Help section, you can view the tutorial, video tutorial, user manual and FAQ, or contact us directly by e-mail.

-The About section contains information about the company Agrobit Ltd. and the iAgro app, as well as viewing the “Privacy Policy” and “Terms and Conditions.”
+The About section contains information about the iAgro app, as well as links to the “Privacy Policy” and “Terms and Conditions” pages.